Welcome to the final segment of my countdown. If you’d like to check out part one first, click here. Otherwise, enjoy!

 Dare is also a helpful acronym to remember the DARE response to anxiety:

-D = Defuse from any unhelpful or unrealistic anxiety thoughts that tell you that you are in imminent danger, especially if you really are safe.
+D = Defuse from any unhelpful or unrealistic anxiety thoughts that tell you that you are in imminent danger, especially if you are safe.

 R = Run towards your anxiety by telling yourself that you are feeling this way because you are excited rather than scared.
 Changing the meaning of the physical symptoms can be more effective than trying to reduce their intensity.
 It can also help to run towards what it is that you are afraid of (as long as it is safe).

-Read it if: You suffer from anxiety or panic attacks and would like to learn scientifically supported strategies that can actually give you some relief.
+Read it if: You suffer from anxiety or panic attacks and would like to learn scientifically supported strategies that can give you some relief.
 For more information, check out the dare response website.

 3. ‘Peak: Secrets from the New Science of Expertise‘ by Anders Ericsson & Robert Pool (2016).
 Goodreads star rating = 4.31/5.

 The secret is deliberate practice.
-This is hard work, and often not a lot of fun, but it is the secret to getting better at anything.
-I know how to juggle three balls for example, and have done so since I was 16, but seeing that I have never taken any lessons the idea of juggling 4 or 5 balls seems impossible.
+Deliberate practice is hard work, and often not a lot of fun, but it is the secret to getting better at anything.
+I know how to juggle three balls for example, and have done so since I was 16, but seeing that I have never taken any lessons the idea of juggling 4 or 5 objects seems impossible.
 With coaching by an expert, a clear and concise training program and regular and immediate feedback, I probably could learn it fairly quickly.
 That’s the difference between play and deliberate practice.

 Read it if: You would like to learn the techniques that can help you to develop mastery and expertise in any skill.